 When you buy something for yourself or your family, you expect it to be safe.
 Products that make it to the market should only be there after passing inspections and safety tests.
 However, we know that defective products cause injuries and fatalities all the time.

-At Soloff & Zervanos, P.C., we understand that faulty product cases can become incredibly complex.
+At Soloff & Zervanos, P.C., our personal injury attorneys understand that faulty product cases can become incredibly complex.
 We also know that you need compensation for all of your injury or illness-related expenses.
 When you need a Philadelphia product liability attorney, contact us today.

 What Types Of Products Can Become Defective?